-The course aims to provide basic knowledge for understanding the most important physical techniques used in Archaeometry applied to real significant case studies.
+The course aims to provide basic knowledge for understanding the most important physical techniques used in Archaeometry applied to significant case studies from the literature.

-techniques used for the investigation on the cultural heritage artifacts, applied to many case studies;
+techniques used for investigation on cultural heritage, applied to many case studies.

 enabling the application of new ideas in a interdisciplinary research context and

 solve complex problems, with a capacity for reflection on the implications of the findings and decisions.

 Provide the tools and methodologies to acquire communication skills, even toward non-specialists

 in Archaeometry and to deal with autonomy in a in-depth study of the techniques.

 Basic Physics and Mathematics and preliminary optics and spectroscopy concepts

 Advanced physical techniques for Archaeometry

 Optical spectroscopies - Luminescence (TL - OSL etc.).